F37

 • 2.
 Inspect wiring: Look for damaged insulation or wires touching the metal tub.

-When to call a technician: If wiring and NTC are good, the control board may be misreading the circuit.
+When to call a technician: If the wiring and NTC are good, the control board may be misreading the circuit.

 Advertisements